ibm-cloud-docs/vmwaresolutions/shared/shared_vcd-ops-guide.md

 The billing link in the tenant app is disabled.
 All billing for {{site.data.keyword.vmwaresolutions_short}} Shared is processed through the {{site.data.keyword.vmwaresolutions_short}} portal.
 {: note}

-## Deleting the OpenID Connect configuration in your vCloud Director Organization
+## Deleting the OpenID Connect configuration in your VMware Cloud Director Organization
 {: #shared_vcd-ops-guide-delete-oidc}

 You must delete all OpenID Connect (OIDC) users and imported groups with the OIDC type, then the OIDC provider before you can reset the IAM integration for a VMware Solutions Shared instance site.

-Single sign-on is available only when your site vCloud Director Organization is integrated with IAM.
+Single sign-on is available only when your site VMware Cloud Director Organization is integrated with IAM.
 {: note}

-1. From the vCloud Director Console, click **SIGN IN WITH SINGLE SIGN-ON** to log in to the portal.
+1. From the VMware Cloud Director Console, click **SIGN IN WITH SINGLE SIGN-ON** to log in to the portal.
 2. Click **Administration** on the top menu bar.
 3. Under **Access Control** on the left navigation pane, click **Users**.
 4. In the **Users** panel, select all OIDC type users and click **DELETE**.